scottie-l/reading-notes/reading-notes-201/class-11.md

 `<video>` & `<audio>` tags used to imbed video or audio into webpage.

 Use with 'controls'.
 Without controls you get no playback options.
 Ex. `<video controls>`

                 `<source src = "rabbit320.mp4" type = "video/mp4>`

 This is not good for cross-browsers.

-Can use HTML5 spec= `<HTMLMediaElement>` with a play, pause, stop, etc. for controls.
+Can use HTML5 spec = `<HTMLMediaElement>` with a play, pause, stop, etc. for controls.

 <b>Ch.9 "Flash, video & Audio"